2909638069/WizardBook/README.md

-# notes and codes on Structure and Interpretation of Computer Programming
+# notes and codes on Structure and Interpretation of Computer Programs